austral/austral.github.io/spec/rationale-error-handling.md

 8. **Compile Time:** Compilers anecdotally spend a lot of time compiling landingpads.

-9. **Non-determinism:** Time and space cost of exceptions is completely unknown and not amenable to static analysis.
+9. **Non-Determinism:** Time and space cost of exceptions is completely unknown and not amenable to static analysis.

 10. **Platform-Specific Runtime Support:** Exceptions need support from the